osteele/hackingthelibrary.org/src/pages/handouts/5-repo-settings.md

 *different project*, with a different purpose and goals.
 In this case, you're using the repo as a *starter kit*.
 This is one common use of a repo, although often in this case you'll clone the repo instead of forking it.

+[^1]: You needn't list help from your professor and ninja's.
+You *should* list
+      *all code contributions*, and help from anyone beyond instructional staff.